NFL teams cancel practice in response to Blake shooting

 Washington, which recently dropped its longtime name of Redskins, last week hired Jason Wright as the first Black team president in NFL history.

-The Packers also announced Thursday they would not hold their scheduled practice.

-The Atlanta Falcons were among teams still practicing.
-Coach Dan Quinn said he would talk with players later Thursday, including the team’s social justice committee.
+The Atlanta Falcons were among several other teams that still held practice Thursday.
+Coach Dan Quinn said he would talk with his players, including the team’s social justice committee, later in the day.

 “We’ve always acted collectively as a group and as a team,” Quinn said.
 He said he will support players “whether it’s action items or a chance to vent as a team.”